Aakash Repeater Courses

 Thermal decomposition is when a substance undergoes a decomposition reaction by heating it is thermal decomposition.

-Electrolytic decomposition is the reaction signature a compound decomposes into another component by the supply of electricity is electrolytic decomposition.
+Electrolytic decomposition is the reaction signature of a compound decomposes into another component by the supply of electricity is electrolytic decomposition.
 Electrolysis is a type of electrolytic decomposition.

 For example, when electricity is passed in water it will decompose into oxygen and hydrogen.
 That is,